3con/pop_hbase/docs/table.md

 	assert($hbase->tables->my_table instanceof PopHbaseTable);
 	assert($hbase->tables->my_table === $myTable);

-List tables names in HBase
+List table names in HBase
 --------------------------

-The "PopHbaseTables->names" method takes no argument and return a list of tables names.
+The "PopHbaseTables->names" method takes no argument and return a list of table names.
 The term "list" being a reserved keywords in PHP, we used the term "names" to call this method.

 	$tables = $hbase->tables->names();
 	foreach($tables as $table){